-Example 7.47.
-The Dynkin diagrams for rank two root systems are shown in Figure 7.5.
+Example 8.47.
+The Dynkin diagrams for rank two root systems are shown in Figure 8.5.

-$A_1 \cup A_1$: 0 0 A_2 : \sim B_2 : \rightarrow G_2 : œ
+$A_1 \times A_1$: 0 0 A_2 : \sim B_2 : \rightarrow G_2 : ∞⇒∞

-Figure 7.5.
+Figure 8.5.
 Dynkin diagrams of rank two root systems

-Theorem 7.48.
+Theorem 8.48.
 Let Π be a set of simple roots of a reduced root system R.

-- (1) The Dynkin diagram of Π is connected if and only if R is irreducible. - (2) The Dynkin diagram determines the Cartan matrix A. - (3) R is determined by the Dynkin diagram uniquely up to an isomorphism: if R, R' are two reduced root systems with the same Dynkin diagram, then they are isomorphic. - Proof.
-(1) Assume that R is reducible; then, by Lemma 7.42, we have $\Pi = \Pi_1 \sqcup \Pi_2$, with $\Pi_1 \perp \Pi_2$.
+- (1) The Dynkin diagram is connected if and only if R is irreducible. - (2) The Dynkin diagram determines the Cartan matrix A. - (3) R is determined by the Dynkin diagram uniquely up to an isomorphism: if R, R' are two reduced root systems with the same Dynkin diagram, then they are isomorphic. - Proof.
+(1) Assume that R is reducible; then, by Lemma 8.42, we have $\Pi = Pi_1 \sqcup \Pi_2$, with $\Pi_1 \perp \Pi_2$.
 Thus, by construction of Dynkin diagram, it will be a disjoint union of the Dynkin diagram of Π_1 and the Dynkin diagram of Π_2 .
-Proof in the opposite direction is similar. - (2) Dynkin diagram determines, for each pair of simple roots α_i, α_j , the angle between them and shows which of them is longer.
-Since all possible configurations of two roots are listed in Theorem 7.9, one easily sees that this information, together with the condition $(\alpha_i, \alpha_j) \leq 0$, uniquely determines $n{\alpha_i \alpha_j}, n{\alpha_j \alpha_i}$.

-(3) By part (2), the Dynkin diagram determines Π uniquely up to an isomorphism.
-By Corollary 7.33, Π determines R uniquely up to an isomorphism.
+Proof in the oppsoite direction is similar. - (2) Dynkin diagram determines, for each pair of simple roots α_i, α_j , the angle between them and shows which of them is longer.
+Since all possible configurations of two roots are listed in Theorem 8.9, one easily sees that this information, together with $(\alpha_i, \alpha_j) \leq 0$, uniquely determines $n{\alpha_i \alpha_j}, n{\alpha_j \alpha_i}$. - (3) By part (2), the Dynkin diagrma determines Π uniquely up to an isomorphism.
+By Corollary 8.33, Π determines R uniquely up to an isomorphism.

-Thus, the problem of classifying all irreducible root systems reduces to the following problem: which graphs can appear as Dynkin diagrams of irreducible root systems?
+Thus, the problem of classifying all irreducible root systems reduces to the following problem: which graphs can appear as Dynkin diagrams of an irreducible root systems?
 The answer is given by the following theorem.

-Theorem 7.49.
+Theorem 8.49.
 Let R be a reduced irreducible root system.
-Then its Dynkin diagram is isomorphic to one of the diagrams below (in each diagram, the subscript is equal to the number of vertices, so X_n has exactly n vertices):
+Then its Dynkin diagram is isomorphic to one of the diagrams below (in each diagram, the number of vertices is equal to the subscript, so A_n has exactly n vertices):